snd/criterion/README.md

 [![Build Status](https://travis-ci.org/snd/criterion.svg?branch=master)](https://travis-ci.org/snd/criterion/branches)
 [![Dependencies](https://david-dm.org/snd/criterion.svg)](https://david-dm.org/snd/criterion)

+#### IMPORTANT !

+**
+this is the readme for criterion@0.4.0. criterion@0.4.0 is a work in progress and not yet published to npm. criterion@0.4.0 is not yet used by the newest versions of mesa and mohair. it will be used very very soon ! to see the readme for criterion@0.3.3 which is used by the newest mesa and mohair [click here](https://github.com/snd/criterion/tree/0808d66443fd72aaece2f3e5134f49d3af0bf72e) ! to see what has changed in 0.4.0 [click here](#changelog).
+**

 > criterion lifts SQL-where-conditions from strings into the realm of data: data has the advantage to be programmatically accessible and formable than strings. is a **highly flexible** and powerful, yet simple solution for modelling